Wattabout2ndBrkfst/PFRPG-Character-Wealth-Extension/README.md

 /charwealth [character name]
 "character name" is the exact name of a character

+/charwealth -all

+/charwealth -party

 ## Notes
 If you are not the Host, this command is unavailable to you.
 The command only takes into account the wealth of items in a character's inventory.
 If they have gold pieces not in their inventory, these will need to be added manually.

+The "-all" argument prints out the character wealth for each character and the sum of all character wealths

+The "-party" argument prints out the character wealth for each character in the party sheet and the sum of all character wealths in the party sheet

+For 5E, many items have a non-number cost.
+These shall not be included in the character's wealth

 ## License
 Please see the license.html file included with this distribution for attribution and copyright information.